 Changes to the Traffic & Parking Regulations, ticket history, online vehicle registration and ticket payment links can be found on the web at www.parking.txstate.edu.

 With the exception of the LBJ Student Center and Edward Gary Street Garages, and vehicles displaying a pay-and- display temporary permit, every vehicle parked on university property by a student, faculty, or staff person must be registered with Parking Services and properly display a Texas State parking permit.

 The regulations are enforced at all times.
-The purchase of a permit and registration of your vehicle does not guarantee a parking space, and the lack of space never justifies parking illegally.
+The purchase of a permit does not guarantee a parking space, and the lack of a space never justifies parking illegally.